Spatial-R/EnvExpInd/README.md

-# Environmental-Exposure-Estimate
+# Environmental-Exposure-Estimation
 **EnvExpInd** is a package to estimate the environmental exposure on the individual level.
+If you have found any bugs, please set up an issue [here](https://github.com/Spatial-R/Environmental-Exposure-Estimate/issues)

 ### 数据类型